opentensor/developer-docs/docs/miners/miners-btcli-guide.md

 - import/provision hotkey
 - serve w axon

 :::tip Coldkeys do not mine

 Miners will need coldkeys to manage their TAO and alpha currency, as well as hotkeys to serve requests.
 Ensure there is a clear boundary: The coldkey should **never** be on an environment with untrusted ML code from containers, frameworks, or libraries that might exfiltrate secrets.
 :::

-## `btcli` commands for miners:
+## `btcli` commandsfor miners:

-`btcli wallet balance` and `btcli wallet overview`: Might be used to check the hotkey’s on-chain state or small balances.
-Suitable for low-sec on permissionless (public key only) workstation.
+### Hotkey Managementd

-`btcli wallet new-hotkey` , `btcli subnets pow-register`, `btcli subnets pow_register`, `btcli subnets register`, `btcli wallet regen-hotkey`: Create and register a hotkey on a secure coldkey workstation (since this requires the coldkey), then transfer the hotkey file or mnemonic to the mining workstation.
+`btcli wallet new-hotkey` , `btcli wallet regen-hotkey`,  : Create and register a hotkey on a secure coldkey workstation  then transfer the hotkey file or mnemonic to the mining workstation.

+`btcli subnets register`, `btcli subnets pow-register`: register a UID